fuweijie/Paper-on-Large-scale-Machine-Learning/README.md

 # Paper-on-Large-scale-Machine-Learning
-### The following are some suggeestions for papers on large scale machine learning.
 ### Surveys
 O. Y. Al-Jarrah, P. D. Yoo, S. Muhaidat, G. K. Karagiannidis, and K. Taha, “Efficient machine learning for big data: A review,” Big Data Research, vol. 2, no. 3, pp. 87–93, 2015.